Once for All

 Authority and faith are linked.
 Faith is able to receive and exercise God’s authority; therefore, understanding the nature and extent of delegated authority is crucial.

 The centurion understood that Jesus was on mission from God, and, as his representative, had been given the authority to get the job done.
-The one having authority is not always required to back up that authority personally.
+The one having delegated authority is not always required to back up that authority personally.
 It takes power to enforce authority.
 The Holy Spirit is God’s enforcer.
 When Jesus spoke in God’s name, the Holy Spirit made what he said happen.
 The same is true for us today.

 The Spirit of the LORD is upon me, for he has anointed me to bring Good News to the poor.
 He has sent me to proclaim that captives will be released, that the blind will see, that the oppressed will be set free, Luke 4:18 (NLT)